hanno-meister/synalinks/README.md

         )

     class ChainOfThought(synalinks.Program):
-        """Usefull to answer in a step by step manner.
+        """Useful to answer in a step by step manner.

         The first line of the docstring is provided as description for the program if not provided in the `super().__init__()`.